APSIT-AIML-CLUB/.github/profile/README.md

 # APSIT AIML CLUB 🤖✨

-Welcome to the official GitHub repository of **APSIT AIML CLUB**!
+Welcome to the official GitHub organisation page of **APSIT AIML CLUB**!
 We're excited to have you here.

 ## About Us 🏫